jonrau1/AWS-ComplianceMachineDontStop/README.md

 `cd AWS WAF`
 8. (Only if Using WAF) repeat steps 3-5 & modify Rules & IPs based on reccomendations from https://d0.awsstatic.com/whitepapers/Security/aws-waf-owasp.pdf
 `nano waf.tf`
+9. (Only if using VPC Module) fill out Variables -- make sure to specify Region as it is used by VPC Endpoints (PrivateLink) `cd VPC Module` && `nano variables.tf`
 #### !!
 Notes on `Variables.tf` !!
-- There is a List Variable for Amazon Inspector ARNs for the Rules Packages within for US-EAST-1 and US-WEST-1 Regions (Ln 31&41 in Variables.tf), you will need to modify that whole list for regions outside of US-EAST-1/US-WEST-1 and modify the correct variable reference within `main.tf` (Ln 165 in Main.tf)
+- There is a List Variable for Amazon Inspector ARNs for the Rules Packages within for US-EAST-1 and US-WEST-1 Regions, you will need to modify that whole list for regions outside of US-EAST-1/US-WEST-1 and modify the correct variable reference within `main.tf`
-- You will also need to modify `data.tf` to use the populated `InspectorRemediationSNSTopicPolicyData_*` Variable for your Region (Ln79 in Variables.tf) within the Resource Element: `data "aws_iam_policy_document" "Inspector_Remediation_SNS_Topic_Policy_Data"`
+- You will also need to modify `data.tf` to use the populated `InspectorRemediationSNSTopicPolicyData_*` Variable for your Region within the Resource Element: `data "aws_iam_policy_document" "Inspector_Remediation_SNS_Topic_Policy_Data"`
-- Ensure that the `PathToInspectorRemediationLambdaUpload` within `variables.tf` uses just the folder path, and does not refer to the ZIP File -- i.e. `default = "~/aws-cmds/"`
+- Ensure that the `PathToInspectorRemediationLambdaUpload` within `variables.tf` uses just the folder path, and does not refer to the ZIP File -- i.e. `default = "~/aws-cmds/functions/"`

 ### Deploying
 1. Initialize your AWS Provider